open-food-systems-org/open-food-systems/docs/docs/future-food-technologies.md

 Types of fermentation:

-• biomass fermentation (producing high-protein microbial biomass)
+• biomass fermentation producing high-protein microbial biomass from fungi, bacteria, or microalgae
-• precision fermentation (producing specific proteins like dairy proteins)
+• precision fermentation producing specific proteins like dairy proteins, egg proteins, or collagen
-• traditional fermentation (enhancing flavors and preserving foods)
+• traditional fermentation enhancing flavors and preserving foods

-Large fermentation facilities may operate similarly to breweries or pharmaceutical fermentation plants.
+• co-fermentation with multiple organisms for complex profiles
+• solid-state fermentation for textured products
+• submerged fermentation for high-efficiency production
+• continuous fermentation for industrial scale
+• batch fermentation for specialty products
+• anaerobic fermentation for specific metabolites
+• aerobic fermentation for high-oxygen-demand organisms

+Organisms cultivated:

+• filamentous fungi for meat-like textures
+• yeast for protein production and flavor
+• bacteria for specific enzymes and proteins
+• microalgae for lipids and proteins
+• customized organisms through synthetic biology
+• co-cultures mimicking traditional ferments
+• extremophiles for unique functionalities

+Products created:

+• heme proteins for meaty flavor
+• caseins and whey proteins for dairy
+• ovalbumin and other egg proteins
+• collagen and gelatin
+• enzymes for food processing
+• natural preservatives
+• flavor compounds
+• colorants
+• vitamins and nutrients
+• functional lipids
+• prebiotic fibers
+• postbiotic metabolites

 Industries involved: